NFYK10006U Diffusive and Stochastic Processes

 - Exam registration requirements

-The students are required to hand in a report during the course.
+The students are required to hand in reports during the course.

-The report must be approved to be allowed to take the exam.
+The reports must be approved to be allowed to take the exam.

 - Without aids